arifszn/OneClick/README.md

 - [Editor X](https://editorx.new) - Create a website using Editor X's online tool.
 - [Miro](https://wireframe.new) - Create wireframes for your project using Miro.
 - [Matlab](https://matlab.new) - Use MATLAB and Simulink through your web browser.
+- [Railway](https://dev.new) - Create a new Railway deployment in the cloud.

 ## Support